Organic Food: How Much is Imported?

-A visitor to Best Food Facts asks, “What percentage of organic food consumed in the United States comes from imported/foreign producers?”
+A reader recently asked, “What percentage of organic food consumed in the United States comes from imported/foreign producers?”
 We posed the question to Dr. Ted Jaenicke, associate professor of agricultural economics at Penn State University, and Dr. Carl Winter, director of the FoodSafe Program at the University of California at Davis.

 How much of the organic food consumed in the U.S. is imported and what are the main products?

 To my knowledge, good statistics do not exist on the share of organic food in the U.S. that is imported.
 However, I’ve been involved with two industry surveys that provide some information on imported organic food.